0LNetworkCommunity/documentation/docs/Tools/wallet.md

 - **Future-Proof**: The core wallet is an evolving component, indicating ongoing improvements and updates to maintain security and feature enhancements.

 ## How to Use the CLI Tool
-The wallet CLI tool offers a user-friendly command-line interface for interacting with the Libra wallet.
+The wallet CLI tool offers a user-friendly command-line interface for interacting with the 0L Network.
 Key functionalities include:

 ### Key Generation